 Concessions

-There were several unique food options.
-The Churro Dog (Sweet Treats) was epic and the most unique dessert we’ve had at a ballpark.
-The cinnamon churro is placed inside a chocolate Long John donut sliced in half like a hotdog bun.
-Then it’s topped with vanilla frozen yogurt, whipped cream, chocolate syrup, and caramel sauce.
-It was a flavor explosion with all our favorite sweets in every delectable bite.
+There were several unique food options, but the standout was the Churro Dog from Sweet Treats – hands down the most memorable ballpark dessert we’ve ever had.
+A cinnamon churro is tucked inside a chocolate Long John donut (sliced like a hot dog bun), then topped with vanilla frozen yogurt, whipped cream, chocolate syrup, and caramel sauce.
+It was a total flavor explosion, combining all our favorite sweets into one decadent, over-the-top treat.

 Amenities